xpipe-io/xpipe/README.md

 powershell -ExecutionPolicy Bypass -Command iwr "https://raw.githubusercontent.com/xpipe-io/xpipe/master/get-xpipe.ps1" -OutFile "$env:TEMP\get-xpipe.ps1" ";"  "&" "$env:TEMP\get-xpipe.ps1"
 ```

+### Open source model

+XPipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
+Select parts are not open source yet, but may be added to this repository in the future.
+This mainly concerns the shell handling library implementation and extensions for configuring and handling shell connections.
+Furthermore, some tests and especially test environments and that run on private servers are also not included in this repository.
+Finally, scripts and workflows to create and publish installers and packages are also not included to prevent attackers from easily impersonating the XPipe application.

 ## Further information

 For information about the security model of XPipe, see the [security page](/SECURITY.md).